-An exploration of selected biblical texts in 1and 2 Samuel, Exodus, Deuteronomy, Psalm 23, the prophets, Judges 4-5, Esther, Acts, 1 and 2 Corinthians, Romans, Philippians, and Galatians and of biblical leaders for the perspectives on leadership that they offer.
-3 credit hours Winter 2018 D. Dombkowski Hopkins
+An exploration of selected biblical texts in 1 and 2 Samuel, Exodus, Deuteronomy, Psalm 23, the prophets, Judges 4-5, Esther, Acts, 1 and 2 Corinthians, Romans, Philippians, and Galatians and of biblical leaders for the perspectives on leadership that they offer.
+3 credit hours congregations may more aptly reflect the diversities of their ministry settings.
+3 credit hours